Hannalysis/Coding-Chronicles/README.md

 Personal hackathon today; focused on creating an educational piece of content based around TypeScript, to present it in any format.

 So after a couple of hours researching into advanced features of TypeScript, I landed with TypeScript decorators - partly due to the fact that the concept isnt entirely unfamiliar to me due to my breif encounters with it in Python.
 I decided I wanted to make short thumbnail recording clips, and wrote two examples of pure TypeScript.
 I was surprised how much time I spent just setting this up, there were a lot of steps.

 As for the solution type, I wanted to host this as a tutorial on a web-page, so practicing with the Next.js tech stack - especially as it's vercels go to.

 ------------

 --- Feb 21th ---
 2025-02-21

-Personal hackathon today.
-Will update more tomorrow.
- note: Setup accordian component.
+I managed to get the video content, and basic layout rendering as intended.
+However after learning how many steps it takes to successfully compile and run a pure TypeScript file, I decided to add an accordian component so when clicked, there is a list of instructions to set setup in VSCode.
+My version 0 was completed, and served up by vercel: content-hackathon.vercel.app.

+When we were sharing our hackathons with one another at bootcamp, one of my colleagues managed to stumble into a light mode only issue - turns out I had conflicting media queries setup!
+So I made that fix later that evening!

+And after that, that was me done for the day - I collapsed on the sofa for about 9 hours straight.
+But I'm not done with the app yet!
+As I mentioned in my social media post with this, I intended to make small incremental updates soon.

 ------------